-Does your high school student want to get ahead and do college-level work in high school?
-The Advanced Placement program provides that opportunity.
+Does your high school student want to challenge themself and do college-level work in high school?
+The Advanced Placement (AP) program provides that opportunity.

-The AP program is run by the College Board, which develops the curriculum, creates and administers the exams, and provides support for teachers.
-The AP program gives students the opportunity to take one or more college-level courses while they are still in high school, and to receive college credit if they receive a score of 3, 4 or 5 on the AP test.
+The AP program is run by College Board, a nonprofit organization that develops the curriculum, creates and administers the exams, and provides support for teachers.
+The AP program gives students the opportunity to take one or more college-level courses while they are still in high school — and to receive college credit if they receive a score of 3, 4, or 5 on the AP test.

 What AP courses and exams are offered?

-Many schools offer college-level AP classes to prepare students for the AP exams, but students can take exams without completing a specific course.
-Taking AP courses helps students develop the knowledge, skills and abilities necessary for a successful transition to college.
+Many schools offer college-level AP classes to prepare students for AP exams, but students can take exams without completing a specific course.
+Taking AP courses helps students develop the knowledge, skills, and abilities necessary for a successful transition to college.
 Many believe that regardless of exam results (and in fact, many students don’t take the exam), students who take the courses are better prepared for college.
-Also, it increases a student’s likelihood of graduating on time.
-AP courses are generally demanding, and require a certain level of maturity and dedication for students to succeed.
+Also, it increases a student’s likelihood of graduating from college on time.
+AP courses are generally demanding and require a certain level of maturity and dedication for students to succeed.

 How much do the exams cost?

-- Students who receive good grades on AP tests can bypass introductory courses and enter with college credit at many colleges and universities.
-Each college sets its own policy on college credit and advancement to high level courses for successfully completing AP exams.
+- Students who earn a 3, 4, or 5 on AP exams can bypass introductory courses and enter with college credit at many colleges and universities.
+Each college sets its own policy on college credit and advancement to high-level courses for successfully completing AP exams.
 To find out which schools offer credit for AP exams, use the College Board College Search tool (under the Academic Credit section, check the box for AP credit) or check with the specific schools your child is interested in.

-- Although there has been a national debate over whether high school students are feeling pressured to take too many AP courses, several studies have shown that good grades (3, 4 or 5) on AP exams correlate with better grades and graduation rates in college.
+- Although there has been a national debate over whether high school students are feeling pressured to take too many AP courses, several studies have shown that high scores (3, 4, or 5) on AP exams correlate with better grades and graduation rates in college.

-- A recent University of Texas study compared undergraduates’ grades in advanced courses in 10 subjects.
+- A University of Texas study compared undergraduates’ grades in advanced courses in 10 subjects.
 One group had taken an AP course in that subject in high school; the other group had taken the introductory course at college.
-The study showed that the students who used their AP credits to take more advanced courses in college had better grades in the advanced courses than students who took the introductory courses in college.
+The study showed that the students who used their AP credits to take a more advanced course in college had better grades in those advanced courses than the students who took the introductory courses in college.

 - Some critics argue that high school AP courses cannot match the depth and rigor of courses offered by colleges.
-But others counter that students are more likely to get attention in a smaller high school AP course than in a large lecture college introductory course.
+But others counter that students are more likely to get attention in a smaller high school AP course than in a large, lecture-hall-style introductory college course.

 - Many selective colleges and universities look for students who have successfully completed the most challenging courses offered at their high school.
-That means AP or International Baccalaureate (IB).
-(IB is an international diploma program with high academic standards offered at some high schools where students take a prescribed course of study for two years in high school.
-Then, if they pass the IB exams, students receive an IB diploma.)
+That means honors, AP, or International Baccalaureate (IB) courses.

 Questions to ask at your high school

-- Find out what AP courses are offered at your high school.
-Ask what prerequisites are required to take these courses.
+- Find out which AP courses are offered at your child’s high school.
+Ask what prerequisites are required for your child to take these courses.

-- If your child is interested in a subject offered by the AP program but the course is not offered at your school, find out what support he can expect to receive at the school to prepare for the test.
+- If your child is interested in a subject offered by the AP program but the course is not offered at your child’s school, find out what support your child can expect to receive at school to prepare for the test.
 Some states also offer online AP courses.

-- Check to make sure that your school is offering the AP curriculum aligned with the AP test.
-Beware of courses labeled AP Philosophy, AP Astronomy or AP Botany.
-These subjects are not part of the College Board Advanced Placement program.
-You can find out which subjects are part of the official AP program here.
+- Check to make sure that your school is following the AP curriculum aligned with the AP test.
+Beware of courses labeled AP Philosophy, AP Astronomy, or AP Botany.
+These aren’t subjects included in the College Board Advanced Placement program.